Acupuncture is quickly becoming more popular among couples to address fertility concerns.

-Although used for thousands of years, Acupuncture is relatively new to western society.
-Recent years has seen an explosion of interest among westerners to address their health concerns through acupuncture.
-This has led to more interest amongst health care providers and researchers hence providing information of its effectiveness for various health concerns.
+Although used for thousands of years, acupuncture is relatively new to western society.
+Recent years have seen an explosion of interest among westerners to address their health concerns through acupuncture.
+This has led to more interest among health care providers and researchers, hence providing information of its effectiveness for various health concerns – including improving fertility.

 How does acupuncture work?

-When the needles stimulate these acu-points, the energy (Qi – pronounced Chi) and blood located at the acu-points are stimulated to start circulating throughout the body into these organs systems improving efficiency.
-By doing this poor health is able to be rectified.
+When the needles stimulate these acu-points, the energy (Qi – pronounced Chi) and blood located at the acu-points are stimulated to start circulating throughout the body into these organ systems, improving efficiency.
+By doing this, poor health is able to be rectified.

 How can acupuncture improve fertility?

-With regards to fertility, acupuncture aims to regulate the following:
+With regards to fertility, acupuncture aims to do the following:

-- Regulates the menstrual cycle via correcting any hormonal imbalances
+- Regulate the menstrual cycle via correcting any hormonal imbalances

-- Enhances follicular development in order to improve egg quality
+- Enhance follicular development in order to improve egg quality

-- Thickens the lining so when fertilisation of an egg has occurred the uterus is ready to assist in implantation of the embryo
+- Thicken the lining so when fertilisation of an egg has occurred the uterus is ready to assist in implantation of the embryo

-- Helps to regulate the effects of stress on the body – stress can effect the regulation of ovulation and menstruation, therefore is detrimental to conception
+- Help to regulate the effects of stress on the body – stress can effect the regulation of ovulation and menstruation, therefore is detrimental to conception

 - It’s also very important to improve the general health of a woman as possible inflammation caused by other illnesses can also contribute to infertility